cgt507/Zombie_Release/README.md

 * To use weapon attachments, grab them using the TRIGGER of an empty hand and continue holding the trigger as you place the attachment onto the weapon.
 The suppressor goes on the end, sights go in the sight place, the laser goes somewhere near the front of the barrel, and foregrips go where it makes sense.
 Attachments can be removed in the same manner.
 Occasionally attaching a sight will do a weird collision things and bump the player several feet then attach the sight sideways.
 Idk what's going on there.
 I'll look into it one day.
 It's not that common though.
 If it happens, just take it off and put it back on and never speak of the incident.

 ### Settings:
-* The video settings should start out on the lowest.
-I recommend going to the video settings and turning them up to at least medium.
+* The video settings should start out at medium.
+I recommend keeping them at at least medium or it will look like shit.
 The shadow quality has the biggest effect due to all of the fog.
 The others don't really seem to do a whole lot.
+Resolution scaling bad.
+Probably don't touch that...
+Might just remove

 * The audio and input settings pages exist, but are not currently hooked up to whatever the default was, so messing with those may cause (more than the expected amount of) wonkiness.

 ## Gameplay notes:

 ### Menu things
-* The menu is currently absolutely massive.
+* ~~The menu is currently absolutely massive.
 Get over it until I fix it.
-Should be done in the next release.
+Should be done in the next release.~~ Fixed it.
+I think.
+Sizing changes randomly for some reason sometimes.
 * When you die, you need to restart the game.
 Currently it completely destroys the player entity, so your controls to access the menu are also destroyed.
 If the camera just starts floating in the sky and you can no longer do anything, you've died.
 Git Gud.
 I'll make a proper death that allows you to restart one day.

 ### Weapon things